 How can ADHD be evaluated or diagnosed in adults?

-You should talk to your primary care provider if you suspect that you have adult ADHD.
+You should talk to your mental health professional or primary care provider if you suspect that you have adult ADHD.
 You may have not necessarily been assessed or diagnosed as a child or adolescent.
 Your primary care provider will likely ask you detailed questions about your medical, social, or even academic history.
 They may ask you to complete questionnaires about your symptoms.
 They may also conduct or order clinical tests, such as blood tests, to rule out other medical conditions or risk factors.
 Your primary care provider may also refer to you to other healthcare providers, such as psychiatrists or other medical specialists, psychologists, occupational therapists, speech language pathologists for specialized assessments and consultation.

 What other mental health conditions occur with adult ADHD?